microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-expedited-update.md

 Quality updates are represented by the [qualityUpdateCatalogEntry](/graph/api/resources/windowsupdates-qualityupdatecatalogentry) type, with a **qualityUpdateClassification** of `security` or `nonSecurity`.
 All Windows 10 quality updates that are classified as `security` and all Windows 11 quality updates that are classified as `security` or `non-security` can be expedited.

 All quality updates refer to a list of [product revisions](/graph/api/resources/windowsupdates-productrevision).
-Add `$expand=microsoft.graph.windowsUpdates.qualityUpdateCatalogEntry/productRevisions` to the request URL to identify the operating system builds that are affected by each quality update.
+Add `$expand=microsoft.graph.windowsUpdates.qualityUpdateCatalogEntry/productRevisions` to the request URL to identify which operating system builds each quality update affects.

 The following example shows how to query for all Windows 10 quality updates that can be deployed as expedited updates by Windows Autopatch.
 We recommend to only show the three most current updates, so the following example includes `$top=3`.